How former Portsmouth boss infuriated Derby County as ex-Huddersfield Town and Lincoln City man waits for return to game

-How former Portsmouth boss infuriated Derby County fans as ex-Lincoln City and Huddersfield Town man waits for return to game
+How former Pompey boss infuriated Derby County fans as ex-Lincoln City and Huddersfield Town man waits for return to football

 He’s been prominent in the media as he waits for his next managerial opportunity.